Sazid60/In-Depth-Exploration-Of-MongoDB-Queries/Readme.md

 #### $not

 - $not performs a logical NOT operation on the specified <operator-expression> and selects the documents that do not match the <operator-expression>.
 This includes documents that do not contain the field.
+- Use $not to negate a single condition on a field.
 - Structure

 ```js